jrupinski/clockify-workday-populator/README.md

-Populate clockify for CURRENT month, up to current day.
-Workdays only!
+Populate clockify for CURRENT month, up to current day (workdays only).
 Personal use only.

 Usage: ruby e_calendar_up_to_today.rb <api_key> [workspace_id] [project_id] [task_id]
   - If only <api_key> is provided: Lists available workspaces.